pdjr-signalk/signalk-notification-injector/README.md

 Required.
 Default is not checked (do not provide a UDP service).

-__Protected?__ specifies whether or not messages must include a password in order to use the UDP interface.
+__Password protected?__ specifies whether or not messages to this interface must include a password in order to use the plugin.
 Required.
 Default is checked (require a password).

-__Port__ defines the UDP port number on which to listen for connections.
+__Port__ specifies the UDP port number on which to listen for connections.
 Required.
 Default is 6543.